devstudiosk/wp-reports/README.md

 - Filter for report filters - `wpr-filters-<report_id>`, useful to remove default filters such as date range.
 - Allow autocomplete select for report filters.
 Only static list is supported at the moment.
 - Timeline supports only grouping by day, it would be hancy to add grouping by other time periods (week, month, quarter, year).
-- Add more visualisation types.
+- Add more visualization types.
 - Allow the minimum capability to be a callback that returns true or false.
 This would allow third parties have more control over access to plugin.
 Someone might want to implement a UI for selecting users who are allowed to see a certain report.
+- Multiple data series when only 1 data series defined and only 1 filter available
+- Allow 3-rd parties to display selected reports on a separate admin page.
+- Add shortcode support to be able to show the chart anywhere.